garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Subjective satisfaction.md

 ### Aesthetics
 - how nice it looks is incredibly important in this respect
-	- There can be a lot of udnerpinning
+	- There can be a lot of underpinning a perception of looking "nice"
+		- Good contrast/font size, clean layout, good grouping
+		- Appropriate language
+		- Good fit to workflow
+	- Ugly $\rightarr